d2l-ai/d2l-en/chapter_optimization/adagrad.md

 x_2 \leftarrow x_2 - \eta \frac{\partial{f}}{\partial{x_2}}.
 $$

-In the [Momentum](./momentum.md) section, we can see that, when there is a big difference between the gradient values $x_1$ and $x_2$, a sufficiently small learning rate needs to be selected so that the independent variable will not diverge in the dimension of larger gradient values.
+In :numref:`chapter_momentum`, we can see that, when there is a big difference between the gradient values $x_1$ and $x_2$, a sufficiently small learning rate needs to be selected so that the independent variable will not diverge in the dimension of larger gradient values.
 However, this will cause the independent variables to iterate too slowly in the dimension with smaller gradient values.
 The momentum method relies on the exponentially weighted moving average (EWMA) to make the direction of the independent variable more consistent, thus reducing the possibility of divergence.
 In this section, we are going to introduce Adagrad, an algorithm that adjusts the learning rate according to the gradient value of the independent variable in each dimension to eliminate problems caused when a unified learning rate has to adapt to all dimensions.

 ## The Algorithm